rozek/webapp-tinkerer-designer/README.md

 a visual Designer for the WebApp Tinkerer

-Build modern Web Applications from Components, live in your Browser, supported by a visual Editor.
+Build modern Web Applications from Components, live in your Browser, supported by an intuitive visual Editor.

 *(currently under active development, please stay tuned)*